saitejairrinki/Terraform/concepts/import.md

 ### 🕵️‍♂️ **Real-Time Example:**

-Assume you have an EC2 instance with ID `i-0abcd1234efgh5678` that hosts a web application.
-To manage it with Terraform, replace `your-instance-id` with `i-0abcd1234efgh5678` and add the necessary configuration details.
+Assume you have an EC2 instance with ID `i-0def456ghi789jkl` that hosts a web application.
+To manage it with Terraform, replace `i-0abc123def456ghi` with `i-0def456ghi789jkl` and add the necessary configuration details.

 ---